gavinhoward/bc/manuals/build.md

 (with both calculators) can be reduced to 97 kb (96,808 bytes) with history and signal handling, 80 kb (80,344 bytes) without history, 93 kb (92,696 bytes) without signal handling, and 76 kb (76,216 bytes) without both.

-While disabling references reduces the amount of code, because of alignment and other reasons, it only reduces the executable size if extra math is disabled (to 93 kb or 92,712 bytes).

 ## Testing